sanjana-user/Customer_Segmentation/README.md

 ## **Univariate:**

--A K means model is created with one feature, Annual Income. (most correlation), by taking the k values in the range 1-10, and checking WCSS scores for each value of k.
+- A K means model is created with one feature, Annual Income. (most correlation), by taking the k values in the range 1-10, and checking WCSS scores for each value of k.

 - Now plotting the elbow plot (WCSS scores vs k values), gave us the k value for our case.